Aboriginal Community Mitigation and Crisis Management Grants

 Emergency Recovery Victoria · Australia

-The Aboriginal Community Mitigation and Crisis Management Grants support Aboriginal communities to strengthen resilience against natural disasters, particularly bushfires.
-Funding is provided through two competitive streams for crisis planning, mitigation, training and infrastructure projects in bushfire-affected areas of Victoria.
+The Aboriginal Community Mitigation and Crisis Management Grants provided funding to strengthen Aboriginal communities’ resilience against natural disasters, particularly bushfires.
+The program supported crisis planning, mitigation, training and infrastructure projects for bushfire-affected Aboriginal communities in Victoria.

 Funding